Alon Abutbul: Early life

-Cinematic career
+Film career

 1980s

-After graduating from the Thelma Yellin High School in 1983 Abutbul appeared in the Israeli film Hapnimiyah.
-In 1985 Abutbul starred in the film Bar 51 directed by Amos Guttman alongside Mosko Alkalai and Smadar Kilchinsky, and took part in the Israeli film Battle of the Chairmanship in which he played alongside the popular Israeli comedy group HaGashash HaHiver.
+After graduating from Thelma Yellin High School in 1983, Abutbul appeared in the Israeli film Hapnimiyah.
+In 1985 Abutbul starred in the movie Bar 51 directed by Amos Guttman alongside Mosko Alkalai and Smadar Kilchinsky, and took part in the Israeli film Battle of the Chairmanship in which he played alongside the popular Israeli comedy group HaGashash HaHiver.
 In 1986 Abutbul appeared in the film Malkat Hakitah.